lsleite/jsf/README.md

 # jsf
-Lab for Java Server Faces
+Lab for Java Server Faces 2 and Primefaces